sQu4rks/software-engineering-for-ases/source/02-01-version_control.rst

 * **Branch** A branch is a *set of commits*.
 Every project will have at least one *master* branch but the ease of branching in git makes it possible to have a lot of branches.
 It is very typical to have a master branch - a *develop* branch for the current (somewhat) stable development version and branches for each feature that is being developed.
 * **Diff** A diff lists all the changes that have been applied to a file.
 It can be used to show the changes since a file has last been comited or show changes that orcured between commits.
 * **Merge** A merge is the process of combining two branches into each other.
 The big innovation of git was to make merging branches so simple that it became feasible to have a ton of them.
+* **Clone** Cloning is the process of downloading a copy of a remote repository onto your machine.

 A visual representation of all these components can be found in below diagram.